yasinsutoglu/university-webpage/Readme.md

 <!-- --------------------------------------- -->
 ### Purpose of Project;

-👨‍💻 The main aim of this project is to improve my <b>HTML/CSS/git commands (push, pull, commit, add etc.) skills and ©️cloning abilities</b>.
+👨‍💻 The main aim of this project is to improve my <b>HTML/CSS/git commands (push, pull, commit, add etc.) skills and responsive design abilities</b>.

 <center> ⌛ Happy Coding  ✍ </center>